-ω Where do pharmacy professionals work?
-2 of 3
+Where do pharmacy professionals work?

-pharmacy technical

-pharmacy and clinical trials

-Read more about

-services

-Technical services and clinical trials

-Technical services is the part of hospital pharmacy where high-risk or hazardous medications are prepared or processed.
+- Careers info about pharmacy technical services - > Read more about pharmacy and clinical trials Technical services and clinical trials Technical services is the part of hospital pharmacy where high-risk or hazardous medications are prepared or processed.
 Often this involves chemotherapy or Parenteral Nutrition (a specially formulated form of food given through a vein).
 Clinical trials involve the trialling of new medicines or existing medicines for a different purpose.
 You will manage drugs and keep meticulous records according to guidelines and regulations.

-Read more about careers options in primary care Life in a CCG Clinical Commissioning Groups (CCGs) A CCG is an NHS organisation that buys in hospital and community NHS services for their local population.
-As a CCG pharmacy professional, you look after a group of GP surgeries and help them stay within the budgets they are allocated for prescribing medicines for their patients.
-You will also be involved in making sure that the patients receive the right medicines based on the most up to date guidelines.
+- > Read more about careers options in primary care - > Life in a CCG Clinical Commissioning Groups (CCGs) A CCG is an NHS organisation that buys in hospital and community NHS services for their local population.
+As a CCG pharmacy professional you will be involved in making sure patients receive the right medicines based on the most up to date guidelines.
+You will also be involved in looking after a group of GP surgeries and helping them stay within the budgets they are allocated for prescribing medicines for their patients.

-Read more about

-academic pharmacy

-Academia

-Academic pharmacy offers a range of possibilities including leading research and delivering innovative teaching.
+Read more about academic pharmacy Academia Academic pharmacy offers a range of possibilities including leading research and delivering innovative teaching.
 You will have opportunities for leadership roles such as senior university management, or professional engagement such as contributing to national and international pharmacy policy.
 You will work with students and help them realise their aspirations.
 Universities offer an intellectually stimulating and highly creative work environment.